 How can you find your annual business revenue?

-Annual revenue is the total income your business generates in a year before expenses.
-To calculate annual revenue, you’ll need to multiply the quantity of goods and services sold by the sales price for each item and add them up.
+Annual revenue is the total income your business generates in one year before expenses.
+To calculate annual revenue, you’ll need to multiply the quantity of goods and services sold by the sales price for each item.
 This will give you your operating revenue.
 Next, look at your non-operating revenue — this is how much you earn from activities not directly related to your business (such as renting your building to other companies).
 You’ll need to combine operating and nonoperating revenue to calculate your annual business revenue.

 Why is annual business revenue important to know?